 Get festive at the best Christmas Market in Europe!

 This title is not just a biased opinion of a local.
 For three years in a row, Zagreb Christmas Market was voted the best in Europe, by the European Best Destinations online poll.
+If you love Christmas markets, then why not discovering also the Zadar Christmas Market?

 This event, called Advent in Croatian, lasts from the end of November to January 7th (we have a guide to Advent in Zagreb here).

-The city’s squares and streets transform into a Christmas fairy tale, with trees twinkling with thousands of lights and the smells of mulled wine, cinnamon and chocolate spreading to every corner.
+The city’s squares and streets transform into a Christmas fairy tale, with trees twinkling with thousands of lights and the smells of mulled wine, cinnamon, and chocolate spreading to every corner.

 Devour the amazing Christmas Market foods